 If you have small areas in the photo which are too dark you can use dodge tool.
 You can set up the size of the circle and adjust the flow on the top menu bar.

-Depending on the picture try not to use dodge tool with the flow more than 25%, otherwise, the working area will get a red tone.
+Depending on the picture try not to use dodge tool with a flow of more than 25%, otherwise, the working area will get a red tone.
 For instance, you can use this tool to whiten eyeballs or teeth of your model.

 Don’t worry if some of your pictures are a bit blurring.
 You can fix it with the sharpen tool – use the small triangle on the toolbar in case you need to sharpen only selected areas.
 For instance only eyes and eyelashes of the model like on the picture below.